 Meals

-Breakfast at Hotel
+Breakfast at the hotel

-After a final breakfast and fond farewell, you will be transferred to Humberto Delgado Lisbon International Airport (LIS) for your onward travels.
+After a final breakfast and fond farewell, you will be transferred to Humberto Delgado Lisbon International Airport — LIS for your onward travels.

 Meals

-Breakfast at Hotel
+Breakfast at the hotel

 Passports & Documents: Ensure your passport is valid for at least 6 months from your travel dates.
 Bring photocopies of your passport, tickets, and important documents.